Midnight Hour Moving

 One of the first questions you are always told to ask any mover is: "Are you insured?"

-- Let me try to break this down to you so you understand.
+- Let me try to break this down so you understand.

 Many of today's moving companies still operate without the proper insurance coverage that is required by the state to operate legally.